Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 Any of the notes can be duplicated at any octave any number of times, too.
-So while the basic C major triad consists of C, E & G, there can be any number of Cs, Es and Gs.
+So while the basic C major triad consists of C, E & G, there can be any number of Cs, Es, and Gs.
 Think of a large orchestra ending a symphony on a C major triad.
-All of the instruments will be playing either C, E or G notes - from the deep notes of the double bass all the way up to the high notes of flutes and piccolos.
-Dozens of Cs, Es & Gs covering a huge pitch range can all played at the same time and the chord is still a triad.
+All of the instruments will be playing either C, E or G notes—from the deep notes of the double bass all the way up to the high notes of flutes and piccolos.
+Dozens of Cs, Es & Gs covering a huge pitch range can all be played at the same time and the chord is still a triad.

 Root, 3rd and 5th

 Another way to look at triads is in terms of the notes compared to a scale.
 The scale of C major, for example, is CDEFGABC.
 Our previous C major triad example, consisting of notes C, E & G can be seen in the scale as the first, third, and fifth notes.